 ARTICLES OF INCORPORATION OF MIDWAY GROVE PROPERTY OWNERS ASSOCIATION, INC. (a Florida Not For Profit Corporation)

-The undersigned, acting as sole incorporator of a corporation pursuant to Chapter 617, Florida Statutes, adopts the following Articles of Incorporation (these “Articles”) (Capitalized terms used herein and not otherwise defined shall have the meaning for such term(s) set fort in that certain Declaration of Covenants Conditions and Restrictions for Midway Grove (the “Declaration”), which Declaration is to be recorded in the public records of St. Lucie County, Florida):
+The undersigned, acting as sole incorporator of a corporation pursuant to Chapter 617, Florida Statutes, adopts the following Articles of Incorporation (these “Articles”) (Capitalized terms used herein and not otherwise defined shall have the meaning for such term(s) set forth in that certain Declaration of Covenants Conditions and Restrictions for Midway Grove (the “Declaration”), which Declaration is to be recorded in the public records of St. Lucie County, Florida):

 ARTICLE 1 NAME